ABOUT US

 Walk-in Bank Volunteer FAQs

-What do walk-in food bank volunteers do at Community Action?
+What do food pantry volunteers do at Community Action?

-Walk-in volunteers volunteer in the food bank warehouse and pantry under the supervision of a food bank employee.
+Volunteers in the food bank warehouse and pantry assist guests under the supervision of a food bank employee.
 Food Bank volunteers help sort cans, restock the pantry, assemble kits, clean, and other tasks as needed.
 For your safety, you must wear closed-toe shoes.
 Work gloves are optional.

 How do I get started?